tobyli/Screen2Vec/README.md

 # Screen2Vec

 Screen2Vec is a new self-supervised technique for generating more comprehensive semantic embeddings of GUI screensand components using their textual content, visual designand layout patterns, and app meta-data.
+Learn more about Screen2Vec in our [CHI 2021 paper](http://toby.li/files/li-screen2vec-chi2021.pdf).

 This repository houses the files necessary to implement the Screen2Vec vector embedding process on screens from the [RICO dataset](http://interactionmining.org/rico).